-Commencing on the date that our securities are first listed on Nasdaq, we have agreed to pay an affiliate of a member of our sponsor a total of \$10,000 per month for office space, utilities and secretarial and administrative services.
+Commencing on the date that our securities are first listed on Nasdaq, we have agreed to pay a member of our sponsor a total of \$10,000 per month for office space, utilities and secretarial and administrative services.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.